 Meet Madelin C.

-Citizenship is about belonging, participation, and creating opportunities—not just for yourself, but for future generations.
+Citizenship is about belonging, participation, and creating opportunities, not just for yourself, but for future generations.

-“I had earned a scholarship to the University of Illinois, but I couldn’t use it because of my status,” she says.
+In fact, due to her immigration status, she couldn’t even use a scholarship she had earned to the University of Illinois.
 “That was heartbreaking.
-I had done everything right—worked hard, followed every rule—but it still felt like I wasn’t allowed to move forward.”
+I had done everything right in school, worked hard and followed every rule, yet it still felt like I wasn’t allowed to move forward.”

 Still, Madelin persevered.